ohscar/rmalloc/doc/paper/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Is fragmentation a problem?
 At Opera, that was indeed the case.
 Large web pages loading many small resources,
 specifically images, created holes in memory when freed, such that after a few page loads, it was no longer possible to
 load any more pages.
+On a small-memory device, such as early smart phones/feature phones, with 4-8M RAM, this was indeed
-This happens despite there theoretically being enough memory available, but because of
+an issue.
+The out-of-memory situation happens despite there theoretically being enough memory available, but because of
-fragmentation large enough chunks could not be allocated, and goes against the findings in
+fragmentation large enough chunks could not be allocated.
+This goes against the findings in
+<PAPER: "The Memory Fragmentation Problem: Solved? ismm98.ps>, where in the average case, fragmentation level is good
-"The Memory Fragmentation Problem: Solved?" <PAPER: ismm98.ps>.
-By making a custom allocator with the signature
+enough.
+However, for Opera, that was insufficient.
+By making a custom allocator with the signature outlined in the
-outlined in the hypothesis, they hoped to solve the fragmentation problem in the specific situations that occur in a web
+hypothesis, they hoped to solve the fragmentation problem in the specific situations that occur in a web
 browser.

 - TODO: Possibly for use in a virtual machine

 .. include:: jeff.rst